Map of Turkey shows where massive 7.8 magnitude earthquake struck

 At least 20 aftershocks followed, some hours later during daylight, the strongest measuring 6.6, Turkish authorities said.

-Rescuers and locals continue to look for survivors through mountains of concrete and metal debris.
-Turkish President Recep Tayyip Erdogan said on Twitter that “search and rescue teams were immediately dispatched” to the areas hit by the quake.
+Mosques around the region were being opened up as a shelter for people unable to return to damaged homes amid temperatures that hovered around freezing.

-Over a hundred buildings collapsed in a cross-border swath extending from Syria’s cities of Aleppo and Hama to Turkey‘s Diyarbakir, more than 330km to the northeast.
+Rescuers and locals continue to look for survivors through mountains of concrete and metal debris as cranes rushed people on stretchers.

 Join our commenting forum